github/developer.github.com/content/guides/working-with-comments.md

 * [Comments on an entire diff][entire diff comment]
 * [Comments on a file commit][single comment]

-Each of these types of commits goes through a different portion of the GitHub API.
+Each of these types of comments goes through a different portion of the GitHub API.
 In this guide, we'll explore how you can access and manipulate each one.
 For every example, we'll be using [this sample pull request made][sample PR] on the "octocat" repository.
 As always, samples can be found in [our platform-samples repository][platform-samples].